cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 ---
 parent:
-title: Understanding IBC denoms
+title: Understanding IBC Denoms
 order: 0
 description: Send tokens with IBC, trace a denom, and understand how denoms work
+tags:
+  - tutorial
+  - ibc
+  - dev-ops
 ---

-# Understanding IBC denoms
+# Understanding IBC Denoms

-The Interchain vision set out by the original [Cosmos whitepaper](https://v1.cosmos.network/resources/whitepaper) was one of sovereign application-specific proof-of-stake blockchains.
-A crucial component of this vision, was the **Interblockchain Communication Protocol** or simply **IBC**.
-With IBC, chains can maintain their sovereignty while still being able to permissionlessly interoperate with other chains (that also enable IBC), thus paving the way towards an _Internet of Blockchains_.
+The Interchain vision set out by the original [Cosmos whitepaper](https://v1.cosmos.network/resources/whitepaper) was one of sovereign, application-specific, Proof-of-Stake blockchains.
+A crucial component of this vision was the **Inter-Blockchain Communication Protocol** or simply **IBC**.
+With IBC, chains can maintain their sovereignty while still being able to permissionlessly inter-operate with other chains (that also enable IBC), thus paving the way towards an _internet of blockchains_.

 _Sounds great, right?
 But wait, what does that actually mean?_